 5. Play with Letters

-Let your child play with plastic, foam, rubber or wooden letters.
+Let children play with plastic, foam, rubber or wooden letters.

 Feel the letters and trace them with your fingers.
 Build your name with the letters.
 Say the sound of each letter.